[Opinion] 85 years after the Nazi November pogrom

 Yet, the 7 October massacre by Hamas in Israel, the deadliest attack on Jews since the Holocaust, has elicited reactions antithetical to any naïve expectations we, Jews, collectively may have had.
 From Beirut to Toronto, Amman to Paris, Istanbul to Barcelona, Sydney to Brussels and across the world — thrills, jubilation and — as one Ivy League professor put it — "exhilaration" — celebrating the barbaric violence perpetrated by terrorists against civilians: women raped, babies burned alive, brutal executions of the elderly — all declared fair game by those in the 'liberation by any means necessary' school of thought.

 Indeed, over the last month we've witnessed the coming together of strange bedfellows, thought to exist on opposite sides of any visualisation of the ideological spectrum.
-It is hard to ignore the similarity of message between the Ayatollahs' "Death to America, Death to Israel" and the placards waved by progressives in Brussels — "Down with America, Down with Israel", "Down with Hamas" added European sensibilities, as if the first two were somehow comparable to the latter.
+It is hard to ignore the similarity of message between the Ayatollahs' "Death to America, Death to Israel" and the placards waved by progressives in Brussels — "Down with America, Down with Israel", "Down with Hamas" added for European sensibilities, as if the first two were somehow comparable to the latter.

 What dissonance for the progressive generation that coined the expression "words are violence," to now endorse the most grotesque violence against Jews in the name of so-called liberation.